-Glass: If you are looking for a floor that is sleek, sophisticated, and stylish, while also being easy to maintain then you might want to consider mosaic glass tiles.
-These high-end materials are made from extra hard reinforced glass and are usually affixed to a mesh mount backing for ease of installation.
-The patterns available vary wildly, as the glass can be printed in almost any hue.
-You can also get creative, using individual glass pieces embedded in a mortar to evoke cool effects and even make murals.
+For a sleek, sophisticated, stylish, and easy to maintain floor, consider mosaic glass tiles.
+Mosaic glass tiling is not just for the bathroom—incorporate touches of mosaic flooring into hallway or patio flooring to add an elegant and ornamental touch to otherwise bland spaces.
+These high-end materials are made from extra hard reinforced glass and are usually affixed to a mesh mount backing for ease of installation (just like mosaic backsplashes).
+The patterns available vary widely, as the glass can be printed in almost any hue.

-Concrete: The coolest, classiest flooring option might already be under your feet.
-Many people have concrete subfloors underneath existing surface coverings.
-While in their raw state these can be somewhat unsightly, there are a number of techniques that can be employed to clean up the look and give it a sleek, shiny feel.
-This includes polishing, texturing, and acid staining.
+The coolest flooring option might already be underfoot.
+You may have a concrete subfloor underneath finished flooring.
+Take concrete flooring from its raw state by giving it a decorative, sleek, or shiny look.
+You can apply any number of techniques with concrete, including polishing, texturing, and acid staining.
 An extra layer of concrete can also be added and mixed with hue treatments or embedded with decorative objects.

 Though inexpensive, common, and utilitarian plywood is often thought of as just a subfloor, it can be used as your finished flooring, as well.
 By using it as your main layer, you'll have an economical blank slate for a painted or stained floor.
 A richly stained plywood floor can rival the look of hardwood.
 Fully sealed with a polyurethane, a plywood floor can be easily cleaned by a damp mop.
 It's an ideal solution for a room that can't afford more height from thicker flooring or for a high-traffic space.